What language is spoken in Fiji?

 Tipping is not customary in Fiji and would be at your discretion, most resorts and hotels have a staff fund that you could donate to, it is shared by all staff.

 Yes, there are a few properties that are “All Inclusive”, usually in the luxury category and most have a caveat that some activities and premium beverages have a surcharge.
 Some of the remote islands are “Meal Inclusive” and beverages are a charge item, others offer “Meal Plans” (full and half board, beverages not included) which are a great option to consider.

 Are activities generally expensive?

 This will depend on the property and the activity.
-Most of the island resorts, smaller resorts and resort/hotel complexes include complimentary use of non-motorized water sports equipment and will have a list of scheduled daily activities that are free - rule of thumb is that if it requires a motor there could be a fee.
-There are many day tours/cruises available and these will incur a fee but with the favorable exchange rate it still seems like a bargain.
+Most of the island resorts, smaller resorts and resort/hotel complexes include complimentary use of non-motorized water sports equipment and will have a list of scheduled daily activities that are free - the rule of thumb is that if it requires a motor there could be a fee.
+There are many day tours/cruises available and these will incur a fee but with the favourable exchange rate, it still seems like a bargain.

 Can you get married in Fiji?